 - Add the sugar and mix.

-- Add the half piece of egg and the flour, mix without working the mixture too much.
+- Add the half piece of egg and the flour, and mix without working the mixture too much.

 - Refrigerate for two hours and spread with the help of a roller to the desired thickness.